 How well the additional space sits alongside the original property will undoubtedly affect the success of the project.
-While there are no hard and fast rules, you will need to make a decision on whether you want your new house extension to complement or contrast with the main house.
+While there are no hard and fast rules, you will need to make a decision on whether you want your new house extension to complement the main house or contrast with it.

-13. Building Off-Site Could Save Time and Money
+14. Could Building Off-Site Save me Time and Money?

 Off-site construction systems, including cross laminated timber (CLT), oak frame, structural insulated panels (SIPs) and timber frame, often work well on house extension projects.
 As the name suggests, the majority of work happens in a factory off-site, and components are then delivered to site ready for erection.

-14. Should I Project Manage my Own House Extension?
+15. Should I Project Manage my own House Extension?

 “I would always maintain that the best person to oversee an extension that you are proposing to utilise and enjoy is yourself,” says project manager Bob Branscombe.
 “No one knows the space or the building better than you, and nobody has a greater level of interest in getting it right.”

 Project managing any building project requires high levels of patience, organisation, problem-solving and decision-making skills.
 If you don’t feel confident dealing with the problems associated with a build site or have the time available, a professional PM, main contractor or package company is a must.

 16. Will I Need to pay the Community Infrastructure Levy?

 Before embarking on house extensions you should establish if you will be liable to pay the Community Infrastructure Levy (CIL).
 Some councils operate this scheme, and it’s applicable to extensions over 100m² in gross internal area (even if they are built under Permitted Development).